Lafayette maintains outstanding facilities for instructional laboratories in physics.

 Computing Facilities

-The department has excellent computing facilities which are available to physics students at all times for class work and research projects.
+The department also has computing facilities which are available to physics students at all times for class work and research projects.
 The Computational Physics Laboratory houses a cluster of Linux computers and several Windows computers.

 Research Facilities